-Our MSc in Satellite Communications Engineering is taught by academics and researchers with extensive theoretical expertise and practical experience.
-Thus it gives you a learning experience that really is out of this world.
+Our MSc in Satellite Communications Engineering is taught by academics and researchers with extensive theoretical expertise and practical experience – so you’ll get a learning experience that really is out of this world.

 What you will study

-We have useful contacts with major satellite manufacturers, operators and service providers.
-We’re also proud to be a major hub for terrestrial communications research, being home to the world’s largest academic research group specialising in 5G communications.
+With useful links to major satellite manufacturers, operators and service providers, Surrey is the proud home of the world’s largest academic research group specialising in 5G communications.

-Our forward-thinking 5G Innovation Centre was founded by major national and international players in the communications industry, including the UK’s major mobile operators.
-Here, the focus is on the research and development of mobile communications and wireless technology capable of meeting the needs of the digital economy and the world of tomorrow.
-In addition, we are also researching how satellites will integrate with future 5G technology.
+Our 5G Innovation Centre was founded by major national and international players in the communications industry, including the UK’s leading mobile operators.
+Here, the focus is on the research and development of mobile communications and wireless technology capable of meeting the needs of the digital economy and the world of tomorrow, and also how satellites will integrate with future 5G technology.

 MSc - Institution of Engineering and Technology (IET).